I’m a French American from Washington DC with a passion for data, technology, and social impact.

-When I’m not working, I’m traveling, composing music (mainly orchestral pieces or piano quartets), or playing harmonica.
-After the sun sets, I enjoy drinking beer.
-Please don’t hesitate to reach out to chat about common areas of interest.
+When I’m not working, I’m traveling, composing music (mainly orchestral pieces or piano quartets), watering my bonsais, or watering my liver with some delicious IPAs.
+Please don’t hesitate to reach out to chat about common areas of interest!